apollographql/apollo-client/docs/source/apollo-server/tools.md

   },
 };
 ```
-Note that if the types were defined in shorthand schema notation, the `info` argument to `resolveType` must be used to get a reference to the actual type, eg. `return info.schema.getType("Person")`.
+Note that if the types were defined in GraphQL schema language, the `info` argument to `resolveType` must be used to get a reference to the actual type, eg. `return info.schema.getType("Person")`.
 This may be changed in the future to support returning just the name of the type, eg. `return "Person"`.

 ### addSchemaLevelResolver(schema, rootResolveFunction)
 Some operations, such as authentication, need to be done only once per query.
 Logically, these operations belong in a root resolve function, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolver` solves this by modifying the GraphQLSchema that is passed as the first argument.